osman-95/MEng_Project/README.md

  ```

-**NOTE:** Classification model were mainly implemented for undersanding purpose the concept of classification only. the results might be used for comparison later when the final model is built for evaluation and jsutifucaiton.
+**NOTE:** Classification model were mainly implemented for understanding purpose the concept of classification only. the results might be used for comparison later when the final model is built for evaluation and  justification.

 ## Research
-After the research done so far the two pretrained Models were chosen to perform object detection in realtime
+After the research done so far the two pretrained Models were chosen to perform object detection in real-time
 - Yolo V3
 - Mobilenet V3

-From the above catergories of algorithm two yolo v3 models from github were selected to be tested on the sample data as shown in the folder hierarchy.
-One Mobilenet v2 model was used from tensorflow API model lists.
+From the above categories of algorithm two yolo v3 models from Github were selected to be tested on the sample data as shown in the folder hierarchy.
+One Mobilenet v2 model was used from Tensorflow API model lists.

-Currently going through this [paper](http://vision.stanford.edu/pdf/Fei-Fei_Li_ICVSS09_bookchapter.pdf) to detemine an algorithm to predict or classify a frame from the object list of the detected object.
+Currently going through this [paper](http://vision.stanford.edu/pdf/Fei-Fei_Li_ICVSS09_bookchapter.pdf) to determine an algorithm to predict or classify a frame from the object list of the detected object.

 ## Data selection and preprocessing